jethrocarr/echonetlite-hvac-mqtt-service/README.md

 as fan speed control and "fan only" mode are not supported.
 The core functions of on/off, heat, cool and showing temperature works fine.

+Note: There is no speed for exposing/controlling fan speed with Homekit via Home Assistant currently - refer to the ticket explaining the issues and progress on this at: https://github.com/home-assistant/architecture/issues/27

 # All configuration options